tryigit/PlayIntegrityFix/README.md

 # Noobs
 > [!WARNING]
-> If you fail the Meets/Strong test, instead of waiting for the module update.
-Add own Keybox or edit custom.pif.json in standard version.
-If you can't pass the Basic test, it detects Magisk and just wait for an update.
+> If you fail the Meets/Strong test, you can add your own Keybox or edit the custom.pif.json file in the standard version instead of waiting for the module update.
+If you fail the basic test, it means that Google has detected Magisk and just wait for an update.

 ## If you want to test fingerprints without needing to reboot
 ```